5 min read

 MIPI I3C and I3C Basic v1.1.1 – A Conversation with Tim McKee

-Ian Smith, MIPI Alliance Technical Content Manager : 21 October 2021
+Ian Smith, MIPI Alliance Technical Content Consultant : 21 October 2021

 The MIPI I3C® and I3C BasicSM specifications define scalable, medium-speed, utility and control bus interfaces for streamlined, cost-efficient connection of peripheral devices and sensors with application processors.
 As the broadly welcomed successor to the I2C interface, MIPI I3C and its features can be used to create innovative designs for products including smartphones, wearables and systems in automobiles and server environments.